vitorgalvao/tiny-scripts/README.md

 ### gifmaker
 Script to make animated gifs from sequences of images, with more control over FPS

+### human-media-time
+Script to calculate the total running time of multiple media files, presenting the output in a human-readable way

 ### labelcolor
 Script to change label color of files in OS X